-Southern Hills is a par 70 measuring just over 7350 yards.
+The East Course is a par 70 measuring a fraction under 7400 yards.
 Typically of a par 70 the course features two par fives, however not so typically they are both well over 600 yards long.
-The course also features a mix of par fours with six of them measuring under 450yards, while the par four 16th measures over 520 yards and the tough closing 18th is approaching 500 yards in length.
+The course also features a mix of par fours with six of them measuring over 450yards including the redesigned sixth hole.

 The greens are Bentgrass.

-So let’s take a look at the last ten winners of the USPGA since 2011.
+So let’s take a look at the winners of the USPGA since 2011.